Analysis

 MNTN makes this possible in two ways: through a multi-touch approach that extends a CTV ad’s message beyond the living room screen to more households devices, and through an attribution model called Verified Visits.
 This model allows marketers to track (via an IP address) whether a viewer took an action on a second device after viewing a CTV ad through completion, or whether they were prompted to take that action from another digital channel.

-Long story short, take an omnichannel approach to your Gen Z CTV strategies.
+Long story short, take an omnichannel marketing approach to your Gen Z CTV strategies.
 With a bigger-picture plan, once you grab their attention on their big screens, you’ve got a better chance of inspiring direct action on their smaller ones.

 Entertain First, Sell Second